 Property fund reviews

-There is a tiered charge to hold funds with HL.
-It's a maximum of 0.45% p.a. - view our charges.
+There is a tiered charge to hold funds on the HL platform.
+It is a maximum of 0.45% a year - view our charges.
 Comments are correct as at 30 September 2020.

 Source for performance figures: Financial Express

 The fund is mostly invested in companies that own, manage or develop UK properties.
-Some of these specialise in niche areas such as hotels, student accommodation or healthcare buildings.
-The portfolio also includes companies that don’t invest in property directly but that have a big link to the sector.
+Some of them specialise in niche areas such as hotels, student accommodation or healthcare buildings.
+The portfolio also includes companies that don’t invest in property directly but instead have a big link to the sector.
 Examples include property search website Rightmove and storage company Big Yellow Group.
-Part of the portfolio is invested in other countries like Germany, Sweden and Ireland.
-This gives the fund some international diversification.
+Part of the portfolio is invested in other countries like Germany, Sweden and Belgium.
+This means it’s not solely reliant on UK-based businesses.

-More than half the fund is invested in North America, with the rest spread out over Europe and developed Asia Pacific countries.
+More than half the fund is invested in North America, with the rest spread over Europe and developed Asian countries.
 Less than 5% is invested in UK property companies.
-This could make it a good option to diversify a portfolio with a lot invested in UK property or you’re worried about the prospects for the UK property market.
+This could make it a good option to diversify a portfolio with more invested in UK property, or if you’re worried about the prospects for the UK property market.

 The fund invests in some smaller companies.
-These could offer higher growth potential but they’re riskier than larger companies.
+These could offer higher growth potential but they’re higher-risk than larger companies.

 The managers buy a mix of properties around the country.
 When they buy a new property they often refurbish or modernise it.
 They hope this makes it more desirable to potential tenants, and more likely they’ll sign longer leases.
 If this happens the value of the property could increase.

 Sustainability is important to the managers.
-That’s not only from an ethical point of view, but also because it could reduce costs in the long run and help prevent buildings becoming outdated.
-Examples including installing solar panels and electric vehicle charging points.
+Not only from an ethical point of view, but also because it could reduce costs in the long run and help prevent buildings becoming outdated.
+Examples include installing solar panels and electric vehicle charging points.